matt-saenz/cpsR/README.md

 This allows cpsR functions to automatically add your key to Census API requests (via `Sys.getenv("CENSUS_API_KEY")`) and saves you from having to manually copy-paste your key around.
-Using env var `CENSUS_API_KEY` also allows you to avoid sharing your key in scripts you may share with others (or post on GitHub).
+Using env var `CENSUS_API_KEY` also allows you to avoid including your key in scripts you may share with others (or post on GitHub).

 ## Example